 60. The transaction documentation shall clearly specify the obligation to report such events.

-See Section 4.1(Terms and Conditions), Condition 10 (Events of Default), which contains the undertaking to report such events of default pursuant to Condition 13 (Notices).
+See Section 4.1(Terms and Conditions), Condition 10 (Events of Default), which contains the undertaking to report such events of default pursuant to Conditions 13 (Notices) and 14 (Meetings of Noteholders; Modification; Consents; Waiver).